-Even with such exorbitant prices, many exotic cars such as Bentley, Ferrari, Lamborghini, Maserati, Porsche and the more common ones like Audi, BMW, Lexus and Mercedes-Benz are plying Singapore roads daily.
-While many believe the car you drive reflects the level of success you have achieved, the reality is far from the truth.
+Even with such exorbitant prices, exotic cars such as Bentley, Lamborghini, Maserati, Porsche or the more common ones like Audi, BMW, Lexus and Mercedes-Benz are plying Singapore roads daily.
+While many believe the car you drive reflects the level of success you have achieved, the reality is far from the truth!

 Can the type of car a person drive represent his or her level of success?
-Think about it, millions of people around the world are driving more glamorous cars than Warren Buffett.
-Warren Buffett, currently the world’s third richest man with a net worth of US$44 billion, was driving a 2001 Lincoln Town Car (worth about US$11,000) with a license plate that reads “Thrifty” before it was auctioned on eBay.
+Think about it, millions of people worldwide are driving more glamorous cars than Warren Buffett, who is the world’s third richest man with a net worth of US$44 billion.
+He had been driving a 2001 Lincoln Town Car (worth about US$11,000) with a license plate that reads “Thrifty” before it was auctioned on eBay.
 The profit from the sale of his Lincoln was then donated to a nonprofit organization.
 Warren Buffett now drives a 2006 Cadillac DTS worth about US$12,000.
 Clearly, the car that one drives is not a reliable indicator of one’s financial success.
-In fact, Thomas Stanley's (author of The Millionaire Next Door) survey of self-made millionaires in the United States of America reveals that the most popular make of car among the wealthy is not a Rolls Royce or BMW but a Toyota.
+In fact, Thomas Stanley's (author of The Millionaire Next Door) survey of self-made millionaires in the United States of America reveals that the most popular make of car among the wealthy is not a Rolls Royce or a BMW, but a Toyota!